Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 Tim Willems

-Day laborers do not work from home
+Day laborers don't do home office

-The finca as a retreat
+The Finca as a retreat

 Difficult harvest 2019/20